dnjfr/dual-confirm/README.md

   <summary>Redis Setup ⬇️</summary>
   <br>

-  Each Redis container is an independent instance, used as a dedicated database for a specific purpose: common words, passwords, or sessions.
+  Each Redis container is an independent instance, used as a dedicated database for a specific purpose: common words, passkeys pairs, or sessions.

   **9.1.** Access RedisInsight at <a href="http://localhost:5540/" target="_blank">http://localhost:5540/</a> and click on "Add Redis database"